nRewik/nrewik-jekyll-blog/_posts/2015-11-11-Function-as-First-Class-Citizens-in-Swift.md

 ---
 layout: post
 title:  "Function as First Class Citizens in Swift"
-date:   2015-10-20
+date:   2015-11-11
 summary: Why I need to write a function that return a function that return a function?
 categories: programming swift
 tag: programming swift
 ---
 Why I need to write a function that return a function that return a function ?
 This is the question that I was confused when I start learning Functional Programming.

 **“Functions as first-class citizens”** is an elusive concept for beginners.
-This article will shows how to treat function properly by giving an example of writing a rule-based string validator.
+This article will show you, how to treat function properly by giving an example of writing a rule-based string validator.

 You can see the full source code at [nRewik/Rule.swift](https://gist.github.com/nRewik/c2cfcc041928db562df8)